 It was at this point I realized I should have removed the sod first!
 It would have been easier but we were able to get it removed and layer about 4″ of lava rock along the bottom of the fire pit to form a buffer between the fire and ground.

 The finishing touch was to add the metal casing and we were all finished in less than two hours!
 Talk about a satisfying outdoor project and for under $225!

 We literally enjoy our new firepit at least once a week since building it, it’s so nice to be able to enjoy a fire anytime we are in the mood.

-It’s also been a great place to gather with friends on the weekends for easy, stress-free entertaining.
+It’s also been a great place to gather with friends and family on the weekends for easy, stress-free entertaining.